n8agrin/pres-react/PITCHME.md

 * Works with our other technologies
 * So, yes!
 (IMHO!)

-(Really we should lean on folks like Will Scullin and get everyone on board before making a final final decision.)
+(Really we should lean on folks like Will Scullin who has React experience, and get everyone on board before making a final final decision.)

----
-##

 ---
 ## Applause